 In your free case review, we listen to how the crash happened, what injuries you’re dealing with, and what questions you and your family have.
 We look at any information you already have—such as police reports, photos, medical records, or insurance letters—and give an honest assessment of whether a truck accident claim makes sense under California law.
 This conversation is confidential and there’s no obligation to move forward.

-If you decide to work with us and the scope of representation is signed, we move quickly to investigate the crash and preserve critical evidence.
+If you decide to work with us and sign a representation agreement, we move quickly to investigate the crash and preserve critical evidence.
 In truck cases, that can include obtaining police and collision reports, photographing the scene and vehicles, interviewing witnesses, and sending preservation letters to keep “black box” data, electronic logging device (ELD) records, dash-cam video, and maintenance documents from being lost or overwritten.
 Acting early helps protect key evidence that can be essential later.

 Next, we dig into the trucking side of the case.
 We work to obtain and review driver logs, hours-of-service records, dispatch notes, inspection and maintenance histories, driver qualification files, and company safety policies.
 We look for issues like driver fatigue, unsafe scheduling, inadequate training, poor supervision, and skipped inspections or repairs.
 When appropriate, we consult with trucking safety experts and accident reconstructionists to understand exactly how and why the collision occurred.